I7-Examples/Bronze/docs/source.txt

 	if the player is in the Dining Hall, say "You ring the bell hopefully, but apparently it only works in the Kitchen itself.";
 	otherwise say "You ring the bell, but those who might hear and heed it are not close enough."

-Instead of attacking the gold dinner bell when feast is in Storage:
+Instead of attacking the gold dinner bell when feast is in Storage-Box:
 	if location is not the Kitchen, continue the action;
 	say "[The dinner bell] tinkles gaily: as in automatic response, your stomach rumbles.
 There will be a feast, now, waiting for you in the dining hall.